 Don’t be surprised when the tribes you visit are mostly naked.
-The further into the jungle you venture, the less clothes there are.
+The further into the jungle you venture, the fewer clothes there are.
 It’s just one of the many cultural encounters you may have never experienced before.

 “Wah” means welcome, as does being given a whole sweet potato when you arrive somewhere you’re staying.
 Eat it – skin and all!
 Bring cigarettes (vital) and sweets (big bonus) as presents, but unwrap sweets and put the wrappers in a bag or children will litter the ground with them.

 Virtually none of the villagers speak any English whatsoever.
 By evening, I interacted with them almost entirely by showing them pictures on my phone – they loved catching a glimpse of the outside world.

 While tramping through the jungle, be prepared to see all manner of wild flora and fauna, including: stunning orchids, huge spiders, strange birds, and large lizards.

 The Baliem Valley is littered with pristine fossils.
 Keep your eyes peeled for them on the ground, but don’t touch or steal them.